Lockdown will not be extended, says Delhi health minister amid rising cases

 New Delhi, June 12: The coronavirus lockdown will not be extended in Delhi, the government said on Friday, rubbishing speculation after a spike in coronavirus cases.

-"No, the lockdown will not be extended," Delhi Health Minister Satyendar Jain told news agency ANI on the possibility of the capital returning to a state of total lockdown to check the spiraling COVID-19 cases.
+"No, the lockdown will not be extended," Delhi Health Minister Satyendar Jain told news agency ANI on the possibility of the capital returning to a state of total lockdown to check the spiralling COVID-19 cases.

-The statement comes after a sections of the media that Delhi would go back into lockdown from June 15 till July 31.
+The statement comes after a section of the media reported that Delhi would go back into lockdown from June 15 till July 31.
 "Relock Delhi" was among the top trends on Twitter last evening.

 Corona warriors: SC orders wages to be paid full & on time to medical staff | Oneindia News